 Making Your Decision

 In some cases, the numbers will dictate that opting for PSLF is the better alternative.
 For others, the best route will be just to pay off the loans as fast as possible.
-Things get complicated when the numbers appear to be relatively close, and there isn’t a clear best option.
+Things get complicated when the numbers appear relatively close.

-As you evaluate your options, there are several questions you should ask yourself:
+As you evaluate your circumstances, there are several questions you should ask yourself:

 - How certain am I that I will be in public service for ten years?